2019 Muscogee (Creek) general elections

-The 2019 Muscogee (Creek) general elections took place on November 2, 2019, to elect the Principal Chief, Second Chief, and half of the 16 National Council seats.
+The 2019 Muscogee (Creek) general elections took place on November 2, 2019, to elect the Principal Chief, Second Chief, and half of the 16 National Council seats of the Muscogee Nation.
 The primary election was held on September 21 and in races where no one candidate won a majority of the votes, the top candidates moved on to the November general election.
 Muscogee (Creek) National general elections are held on the Saturday immediately following the first Friday of November every four years.
 Enrolled citizens, 18 years of age and above are eligible to register to vote in the elections.
 Incumbent Principal Chief James R. Floyd announced in June 2019 that he would not seek re-election and Second Chief Louis Hicks was unable to seek re-election due to term limits.

 Because of irregularities, the primary election results were nullified and November 2 became the new primary election date with general election runoffs, when necessary, being held on December 14, 2019.
 National Council Second Speaker David Hill was the top vote-getter in the November primary and was elected principal chief in the December general election runoff; National Council Representative Del Beaver was elected second chief outright in the November primary.
 Hill and Beaver had both received the most votes in the nullified September primary.